 How to access this service

-To receive attention at SAIER for the first time, you must get an appointment in advance through this link.
+To receive attention at SAIER, you must get an appointment in advance through this link.

 In order to prevent Covid-19, people who have booked an appointment should not go to the SAIER in person.
 From the service we will contact them by phone to make the appointment.